r-Techsupport/rTS_Wiki/docs/guides/fixing-a-non-booting-linux-install.md

 grub-install --target=i386-pc /dev/sdXY
 ```
 #### If the live environment does *not* boot successfully:
-See if Secure Boot is enabled:
+- See if Secure Boot is enabled:

-	Check your UEFI/BIOS and ensure Secure Boot is disabled, or enabled if you are using a linux distro that supports secure boot.
+Check your UEFI/BIOS and ensure Secure Boot is disabled for most Linux distros, or enabled if you are using a Linux distro that supports secure boot.

-Try Ventoy, if it boots to the Ventoy menu without issue, try redownloading/burning your Linux ISO.
-You can ensure the checksum matches:
+- Try Ventoy, if it boots to the Ventoy menu without issue, try redownloading/burning your Linux ISO.
+You can ensure the ISO checksum matches:

 From Linux(this utility is included in most distros):
 ```
 sha256sum [file]